17

 – ColleenV

-Feb 11, 2016 at 22:11
+Commented Feb 11, 2016 at 22:11

 • @ColleenV: Well, yes, but we should bear in mind Damien has posted an answer to a question which appears to take a fairly strong stance against pointing out "better, more common" ways of saying things when an OP presents us with some non-idiomatic usage and asks whether it's "technically valid".
 Anyway, at least he now has a +ve net vote tally, so I guess it's time to let dormant canines deceive.
-Feb 11, 2016 at 22:29
+Commented Feb 11, 2016 at 22:29

 • @ColleenV I framed my answer solely in the context of whether or not the extra information mentioned in the the OP should be included in the answer, and while the metaphor was (at least in my opinion) a pretty good illustration, like all metaphors, it's not an exact correlation.
 I do believe including an explanation of where you went wrong is a good idea, but couldn't think of a way to smoothly squeeze that in.
 Perhaps a poor choice on my part, but c'est la vie.